aisingapore/TagUI/README.md

 ### CHROME EXTENSION
 Download from [Chrome Web Store](https://chrome.google.com/webstore/detail/tagui-web-automation/egdllmehgfgjebhlkjmcnhiocfcidnjk/) to use TagUI Chrome web browser extension for recording automation flows.
 TagUI Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as page navigation, clicking web elements and entering information.
 To start recording your automation flows, simply click TagUI icon on your Chrome toolbar.
 Right-click for shortcuts to various TagUI steps, such as capturing webpage or element screenshot.

+### VISUAL AUTOMATION
+TagUI has built-in integration with [Sikuli (base on OpenCV)](http://sikulix.com) to allow identifying web elements and desktop user interface elements for interaction.
+Steps that support visual automation are tap / click, hover / move, type / enter, select / choose.
+Simply specify an image filename (.png or .bmp format) of what to look for visually, in place of the element identifier, to use visual automation along your usual automation steps.
+Sikuli is excluded from packaged installation due to complex dependencies that are handled by its installer.
+To setup, [install Sikuli](http://sikulix.com/quickstart/) (choose Option 1) to tagui/src/tagui.sikuli folder.

 ### FLOW SAMPLES
 Following automation flow samples ([tagui/src/samples folder](https://github.com/tebelorg/TagUI/tree/master/src/samples)) are included as part of this repository